Polychrome Jasper Tumbler Rough

 Polychrome Jasper Tumbling Rough

 This mix was crushed and sized to work great for the beginner.
-It has a range of particle sizes from approximately 3/8" (9 mm) to 1 1/2"" (38 mm) and should require little to no preparation.
+It has a range of particle sizes in small pieces from approximately 3/8" (9 mm) to 1 1/2" (38 mm) and should require little to no preparation.
 We ran straight rough without using any ceramic media.
 We obtained great polishing results using the inexpensive TXP aluminum oxide polish.

 We started polishing about four pounds the day it arrived.
-You can see our polished stones in the photo below and our tumbling procedure is below the photo.
+You can see our polished stones in the photo above, and our tumbling procedure is below.

 EASY Rock Tumbling Recipe: